-To help you learn to forgive, you can also contact Vickie Champion for a discovery coaching and consulting session to overcome your guilt.
+To help you learn to forgive, you can also contact Vickie Champion for an initial coaching and consulting session at a discounted price.

 This self-study program helps you change the mindset you have about yourself to be able to finally feel worthy.
 For more details.